lnurl/luds/spec.md

 	```

 	`pr` must have the [`h` tag (`description_hash`)](https://github.com/lightningnetwork/lightning-rfc/blob/master/11-payment-encoding.md#tagged-fields) set to `sha256(utf8ByteArray(metadata))`.

+	If `fromnodes` was sent by wallet in the previous step, `pr` should have an [`r` tag (route hints)](https://github.com/lightningnetwork/lightning-rfc/blob/master/11-payment-encoding.md#tagged-fields) with a reasonable number of routes going from some of the specified `fromnodes` and the final payment destination.

 	`successAction` supports `'url'`, `'message'`, and `'noop'` tags.
 If there is no action, `{ tag: 'noop' }` must be used.